goadesign/model/README.md

                 Vertices()
             })

-            // AnimationStep defines an animation step consisting of the specified elements.
+            // AnimationStep defines an animation step consisting of the
-            AnimationStep(Identifier, Identifier)
+            // specified elements.
+            AnimationStep(Element, Element/*, ...*/)

             // PaperSize defines the paper size that should be used to render
             // the view.
 The possible values for the argument follow the